-In today’s Iraq, there are many heterogeneous population groups, including Arabs and Kurds, as well as Assyrians, Turks, Yazidi, Armenians.
-The main religion is Shiite Islam, followed by the Sunni and Kurdish, while there is a Christian minority.
+Many diverse population groups live in present-day Iraq, mainly Arabs and Kurds, as well as Assyrians, Turkmen, Yazidis, and Armenians.
+The main religion is Shia Islam, followed by Sunni and Kurdish, while there is a Christian minority.

 Iraqi Kurdistan is a pillar of peace and prosperity in this turbulent area of the planet.
 It is a semi-autonomous country state, with its own flag and troops, the fearless “peshmerga”.
 The rich petroleum deposits, obtain to the area an economic prosperity.
 The capital city of Erbil has nothing to envy from a modern western city.
 Modern roads, commercial establishments, nature parks, and a beautiful central square under the imposing city’s citadel, consist a modern Eden in a short distance of hell.
 The nobility and friendliness of the Kurdish people is remarkable.

 Mosul was a city built on the banks of the Tigris River near the ancient Assyrian city of Nineveh.
 Although it is only 40 km from the Kurdish land, the difference is dramatic.